veronhoxha/duplicate-datasets/README.md

-# Investigating Duplicate Medical Imaging Datasets on Kaggle
+# Duplication Detection in Medical Imaging Datasets: A Comparative Study of ISIC Data on Kaggle

 ## Introduction
-This repository hosts all the necessary resources for the Research Project titled ``"Investigating Duplicate Medical Imaging Datasets on Kaggle"``.
+This repository hosts all the necessary resources for the Research Project titled ``"Duplication Detection in Medical Imaging Datasets: A Comparative Study of ISIC Data on Kaggle"``.

 ## Table of Contents
 - [Introduction](#introduction)